Water footprint: Definition and measures

 There are many different aspects to water footprint and therefore different definitions and measures to describe them.
 Blue water footprint refers to groundwater or surface water usage, green water footprint refers to rainwater, and grey water footprint refers to the amount of water needed to dilute pollutants.

+Water footprint may be quantified physically simply as a volume (in units of litres or cubic metres).
+Other metrics, often termed water intensity (water consumption intensity or water footprint intensity), are derived as the quotient of volume and a unit of production, for example:

+volume per energy (in cubic metres per watt-hour) in the energy generation sector, volume per area (in cubic metres per square kilometre) in the agriculture sector, volume per mass (in cubic metres per tonne) in the manufacturing sector, etc.

 Blue water footprint

 A blue water footprint refers to the volume of water that has been sourced from surface or groundwater resources (lakes, rivers, wetlands and aquifers) and has either evaporated (for example while irrigating crops), or been incorporated into a product or taken from one body of water and returned to another, or returned at a different time.
 Irrigated agriculture, industry and domestic water use can each have a blue water footprint.

 Green water footprint

 A green water footprint refers to the amount of water from precipitation that, after having been stored in the root zone of the soil (green water), is either lost by evapotranspiration or incorporated by plants.
 It is particularly relevant for agricultural, horticultural and forestry products.